ozfortress/ozfortress_docs/docs/rules/global.md

 The New Player Experience team exists with the sole focus of making it easier for new players to join the competitive scene.

 #### 1.8.5. ozfortress Representation
-ozfortress staff may, on occasion, represent themselves using an ozfortress tag.
-Players not part of ozfortress staff who change their alias to contain the ozfortress tag may be infracted as outlined [here](/rules/infractions/).
+Players not part of ozfortress staff who change their alias to contain the ozfortress tag with malicious intent may be infracted, outlined as impersonation [here](/rules/infractions/).

 ### 1.9.
 Staff as Players
 Many members of ozfortress staff actively participate in our competitions.
 In both matches and scrims, we expect that players refrain from engaging with ozfortress staff beyond their roles as players.
 If players have any issues which need to be addressed, they are encouraged to seek support through the appropriate Discord channels.